Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Experiment

 Note that GNN-based methods outperform sequence-based methods, which indicates that there still exists some functional yet undiscovered spatial-structure patterns in sequence-based methods; Moreover, information on item-transition graphs (in the spatial view) might be relatively more informative than the temporal view as in sequence-based methods.
 Specifically, GC-SAN shows better results than SR-GNN, demonstrating that combining GNN with self-attention could better model the current session’s local and global context information. \wan{GCE-GNN shows better results than SR-GNN and GC-SAN, demonstrating that combining the information of \xin{local sessions and the global neighbor graph} effectively enriches the session representation.
 TASRec outperforms general GNN-based methods like SR-GNN, FGNN, and GC-SAN, proving that incorporating temporal information is significant to spatial structure.
 S$^{2}$-DHCN shows excellent performance in LastFM and Gowalla in terms of HR@20} since it uses inter- and intra-relations overall sessions and then applies self-discrimination to improve the representation.

-\wan{As for our RESTC, the results show that \xin{it} significantly outperforms all comparative baselines, including sequence-based, GNN-based, temporal-enhanced, and contrastive learning based methods.
-Especially compared with all the baselines, RESTC has a noticeable improvement on Tmall as 27.08$\%$ on HR@20 and 20.10$\%$ on MRR@20, which reflects RESTC's superior representation capability.
-In particular, the significant improvement of RESTC over strong baselines (e.g., GCE-GNN and S$^{2}$-DHCN) implies that leveraging temporal and collaborative filter information is potential for refining the session representation.
-Besides, RESTC outperforms temporal-enhanced GNN like TASRec with a large margin, indicating that adequate \xin{interactions} between spatial and temporal views via contrastive learning can significantly boost performance.}
+\bruce{For our RESTC, the results show that it significantly outperforms most of the comparative baselines, including sequence-based, GNN-based, temporal-augmented, and \bruce{supervised sequential methods and graph contrastive learning methods as shown in Table~\ref{tab:full_result} and Table~\ref{tab:additional_comparision}}.
+Especially the comparison on six benchmarks, RESTC show better results than other baselines on TM, DG, RR, LF and GW, which reflects RESTC's superior representation capability.
+In particular, the significant improvement of RESTC over strong supervised sequential baselines (e.g., CL4Rec, DuoRec and CORE) and graph contrastive learning baselines (e.g., S$^{2}$-DHCN and COTREC), implies that leveraging temporal and collaborative filter information is potential for refining the session representation.
+Besides, RESTC outperforms temporal-augmented GNNs like TASRec, TMI-GNN and GNC-ODE on most settings, indicating that adequate interactions between spatial and temporal views via contrastive learning can significantly boost performance.
+Therefore, the comparative results demonstrate the effectiveness and generalization ability of our RESTC framework.}